Audi Q4 Sportback e-tron Review 2024

 Some reports have criticised glitchy software or screens going blank in the Q4 models.
 All we can say is that our example never put a foot wrong in the week we spent with it.

-There's also a trick augmented-reality head-up display available as part of the Technology Pack (standard on Vorsprung models).
+There's also a trick augmented-reality head-up display available as part of the pricey Technology Pack Pro (it was standard on Vorsprung models).
 This isn't necessarily as fancy as it sounds – it just points in the direction you need to drive when you're following navigation directions.
 A useful feature, if a bit gimmicky.

 Just like other Volkswagen Group vehicles based on the MEB platform (namely the Skoda Enyaq iV and Volkswagen ID.4), the Audi Sportback Q4 e-tron's wheel-at-each-corner approach provides an impressively roomy cabin.
 Despite the dark trim it seems pretty airy, although we'd spec the panoramic sunroof to add to that effect even further.